Fast radio burst energy function in the presence of $\rm DM_{host}$ variation: Conclusions

 \section{Conclusions}

-In this work, we estimate the energy function and the volumetric rate of the non-repeating FRBs using CHIME/FRB Catalog 1.
-We follow the FRB selection criteria as used in the literature \citep{Shin:2022crt,Hashimoto:2022llm}.
-In the meanwhile, we follow the Bayesian framework data analysis scheme developed in \cite{Zhao:2022yiv} and adopt the galaxy catalogue from Dark Energy Spectroscopic Instrument (DESI) Legacy Surveys to evaluate the redshift of the unlocalized FRBs.
+In this work, we estimate the energy function and the volumetric rate of the non-repeating FRBs using the CHIME/FRB Catalog 1.
+We follow the FRB selection criteria as used in refs.~\citep{Shin:2022crt,Hashimoto:2022llm}.
+In the meantime, we follow the Bayesian framework data analysis scheme developed in ref.~\cite{Zhao:2022yiv} and adopt the galaxy catalog from DESI Legacy Surveys to estimate redshifts of the unlocalized FRBs.